Les Hiddins: Military service

+Kalpowar Station/Pandanus Park

 In 2001, Hiddins led an effort to establish a wilderness retreat, exclusively for war veterans, on a 9 km2 parcel of government land along the banks of the Normanby River at "Kalpowar Station", adjoining Rinyirru National Park in Cape York Peninsula.
 The remote and relatively inaccessible area, devoid of amenities of any kind, was named "Pandanus Park".
 After years of conflict with government over their illegal occupation, the group secured a 15-year lease when the entire Kalpowar Station was returned to Aboriginal title in 2005.